CDLUC3/mrt-zk/design/test_plan.md

 -- This will test ZK interactions with multiple processes and locks
 - Small number of very large Jobs
 -- This will test for timeout conditions

+## Batch testing
+- Errors in Batch creation should fail all jobs and notify